Vice President & Executive Support Staff

 Operations Manager & Executive Assistant to the Vice President for Institutional Equity

-Tiffany Jackson is the Operations Manager and the Executive Assistant to the Vice President & Chief Diversity Officer for the Office for Institutional Equity.
+Tiffany Jackson is the Operations Manager and the Executive Assistant to the Vice President for the Office for Institutional Equity.
 Tiffany manages administrative tasks and facilitates communication within the office and with external stakeholders.
 Additionally, she oversees budgetary matters, ensuring resources are allocated efficiently, and aligns with the strategic initiatives to advance the mission of OIE.
 With 20+ years of administrative experience, the most impactful was in the legal field, which primed her to be an extremely adaptable, well-seasoned professional.
 Her compassion for the disadvantaged led her to obtain her bachelor of science in healthcare administration from Southern New Hampshire University.
 Prior to this role, Tiffany worked in the Office of Community Health where she assisted the Associate Vice President in addressing the needs of marginalized communities.
-Tiffany is passionate about advancing equity and inclusion at OIE and beyond its borders
+Tiffany is passionate about advancing equity and inclusion at OIE and beyond its borders.

 Go to Top